ashkonf/cpc-tree/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch: `git checkout -b username/amazing-feature`
 3. Make your changes
-4. Run tests and quality checks (`uv run pre-commit run --all-files`)
+4. Run tests and quality checks: `uv run pre-commit run --all-files`
-5. Commit your changes (`git commit -m 'Add amazing feature'`)
+5. Commit your changes: `git commit -m 'Add amazing feature'`
-6. Push to the branch (`git push origin feature/amazing-feature`)
+6. Push to the branch: `git push origin feature/amazing-feature`
-7. Open a Pull Request
+7. Open a Pull Request against `main`

+## License

+This project is licensed under the Apache License, Version 2.0.
+See the `LICENSE` file for more details.